Danaïdes: Scholarship and interpretation

-Throughout generations of scholarship and to present day, there have been numerous interpretations of the meaning and purpose behind the myth of the Danaids.
+Across generations of scholarship, and to the present day, there have been numerous interpretations of the myth of the Danaids' meaning and purpose.
 In the Renaissance, humanist Boccaccio interpreted the myth to be a cautionary tale against the vanity of women, using the punishment of the Daniads in the underworld as evidence.

-Scholars have interpreted the myth to be an origin for natural phenomena in the Lerna region, in particular attributing it to the springs.
-In 1894 Ludwig Preller published Griechische Mythologie in which he interpreted the Danaids as nymphs and their husbands as the springs.
+Scholars have interpreted the myth as an origin of natural phenomena in the Lerna region, particularly the springs.
+In 1894, Ludwig Preller published Griechische Mythologie in which he interpreted the Danaids as nymphs and their husbands as the springs.
 Preller described how the Danaids murdered the springs each year, explaining this as the Greek mythological reasoning for the drying up of the springs during the summer.
-Scholars further found evidence of the myth serving this purpose with the inclusion of Amymone as one of the Danaids.
-However, this interpretation is not as readily agreed upon today.
+Scholars further found evidence that the myth served this purpose, including Amymone among the Danaids.
+However, this interpretation is not widely accepted today.

 Other scholars, such as Richard Buxton, have interpreted the myth of the Danaids as a tale that represents a woman’s role in relation to her father and her husband.
-The Danaids must choose who to protect, their father or their newly betrothed, and all but Hypermnestra chose their father.
+The Danaids must choose whom to protect, their father or their newly betrothed, and all but Hypermnestra chose their father.